ietf-gitwg/using-github/draft-thomson-github-bcp.md

 ## What to Use GitHub For {#usage}

-Working group chairs have to decide what GitHub features the working group will rely upon.  {{features}} contains a more thorough discussion on the different features that can be used.
+Working Group Chairs have to decide what GitHub features the working group will rely upon.  {{features}} contains a more thorough discussion on the different features that can be used.